 The Practical Takeaway

-Run the numbers on your own timeline.
+Run the numbers on your own timeline with FinWiser's free compound interest calculator.
 The gap between starting today and starting in two years is larger than most people expect — and it only widens with time.

 $10,000 invested at 7%After 10 yearsAfter 20 yearsAfter 30 years